 Yes, the GRE is optional for all applicants!
 Remember that we review each application holistically, so we encourage you to think about your individual application and decide if taking the GRE is right for you.
 If you feel like one piece of your application, like your GPA, does not reflect the strength of your work, the GRE may be a helpful addition to your application.
 Likewise, if you have been out of school for some time, the GRE can be a good way to show that you’re ready for graduate-level work.
 This decision should be made on a case-by-case basis, and if you’re unsure, you can reach out to us at email@example.com.
 We’re happy to help!

 If I decide to take the GRE, does the quantitative score matter as much as the verbal?

-As many of our applicants come from humanities backgrounds, this is one question we get often.
+As many of our applicants come from humanities backgrounds, this is one question we often get.
 The answer to this question depends on what you want to do with your time here at HDS.
-If you plan to work on research in a humanities related field, we encourage you to focus on the verbal section more than the quantitative.
-If you have interest in a dual degree and you know you might need some expertise in statistics or economics, we recommend paying more attention to the quantitative section.
+If you plan to work on research in a humanities-related field, we encourage you to focus on the verbal section more than the quantitative.
+If you have an interest in a dual degree program and you know you might need some expertise in statistics or economics, we recommend paying more attention to the quantitative section.
 It is all about focusing on your strengths and letting them shine through the sections of the GRE in which you know you can do well in.

-Editor’s Note: We hope this information has proven helpful for you!
-Test scores can be a tricky aspect of the application, especially if you are weighing whether or not to submitthe GRE.
-If you have any further questions or concerns not addressed here, please reach out to us at email@example.com.
-Good luck with your applications!
+We hope this information has proven helpful for you!
+Test scores can be a tricky aspect of the application, especially if you are weighing whether or not to submit the GRE.
+If you have any further questions or concerns not addressed here, please reach out to us at firstname.lastname@example.org.
+Good luck with your application!